Dr Oleg Medvedev

 BA (Psychology), BHS (Honours), PhD, Auckland University of Technology

 Oleg is a Research Fellow at the Centre of Medical and Health Sciences Education (CMHSE) at the University of Auckland.
-His research work focuses on health psychology and includes assessment of psychological interventions such as mindfulness and measurement of health-related outcomes.
-He has completed PhD degree in Psychology and Health at the Auckland University of Technology, which focused on application of modern psychometrics such as Rasch analysis and Generalisability Theory to investigate and improve accuracy of measuring mindfulness and health-related outcomes.
+His research work focuses on assessment of health-related outcomes and abilities covering wide range of areas including medicine, psychology and education.
+He has completed PhD degree in Health and Psychology at the Auckland University of Technology, which focused on application of modern statistical methods such as Generalisability Theory and Item Response Theory/Rasch analysis to evaluate and improve accuracy of health-outcome measurement in research and clinical practice.

-Oleg has lectured for undergraduate and postgraduate papers including Health Psychology, Advanced Research, Psychological Assessment, Brain and Behaviour and Introductory Research Methods.
-He is a current and active member of the Outcomes and Measurement Cluster of the Centre for Person Centred Research (PCRC) at the Auckland University of Technology.
+Oleg has lectured for undergraduate and postgraduate papers including Advanced Research, Psychological Assessment, Health Psychology, Brain and Behaviour and other Research Methods and Psychology papers.
+He is a current and active member of the Outcomes and Measurement Cluster of the Centre for Person Centred Research (PCRC) and Research Associate at the Auckland University of Technology.

 Research | Current

-Oleg's research focuses on health psychology, psychometrics and measurement.
-He is work on investigating psychological and physiological mechanisms (e.g. mindfulness) that can be utilised as drug free treatments for psychological health conditions and for improvement of health and well-being.
-His work naturally involves development and improvement of psychometric measurement.
-Oleg applies modern psychometrics and statistics to analyze clinical and non-clinical datasets to investigate the relationships between psychological factors and health-outcome that involves enhancement of outcome measurement.
+Oleg's research focuses on health-related interventions, psychometrics and measurement.
+He is investigating physiological and psychological mechanisms that can be utilised as drug free treatments for physical and psychological health conditions and for improvement of health and well-being.
+Oleg applies modern psychometrics and statistics to analyse clinical and non-clinical datasets and to identify and evaluate important predictors of physical and psychological health, patient safety and well-being.
+His work naturally involves development and improvement of psychometric outcome measurement.

 Areas of expertise